Shweyinhmyaw Pagoda

-Shweyinhmyaw Pagoda (ရွှေရင်မျှော်ဘုရား, also spelt Shwe Yin Myaw Pagoda) is a Buddhist temple in Hpa-an, Kayin State on the bank of the Thanlwin River.
-The pagoda is the most well-known structure in Hpa-An and is a popular location for tourists to see the sunset.
+Shweyinhmyaw Pagoda (ရွှေရင်မျှော်ဘုရား, also spelt Shwe Yin Myaw Pagoda) is a Buddhist temple in Hpa-an, Kayin State, Myanmar.
+The pagoda lies on the bank of the Thanlwin River.
+It is the most well-known structure in Hpa-An and a popular location for tourists to see the sunset.

 Legend

-Legend has it that the pagoda was built by a weizza (who married a dragon princess) and his daughter Queen Sawnanwai, as well as his son, a dragon king, who became nats (spirit) after they were died with a violent death.
+Legend has it that the pagoda was built by a weizza (who married a dragon princess) and his daughter Queen Sawnanwai, as well as his son, a dragon king, who became nats (spirits) after they died a violent death.
 The dragon king and his enemy, the giant frog king, formed Hpa-an.
 The pagoda's grounds contain impressive statues of these legendary figures.